layground/pockaw/README.md

 ### 🌟 What Will You Get

-* **100% Free & Open Source**: Completely free, with open access to the source code—forever!
+* **100% Free & Open Source**: Completely free, with open access to the source code — FOREVER!
-* **Cross-Platform**: Seamless use across Android, iOS, macOS, Windows, Linux, and even the browser.
+* **Cross-Platform**: Seamless use across Android, iOS*, macOS*, Windows, Linux*, and even the browser.
 Take your budget management anywhere!
-* **No Registration Needed**: Jump right in without the hassle of creating an account.
+* **No Registration Needed**: Jump right in without the hassle of creating an account or request any access like spreadsheet-based does.
-* **Ad-Free, Always**: Say goodbye to annoying ads; Pockaw is focused solely on helping you manage your finances.
+* **No Ads, Always**: Say goodbye to annoying ads; Pockaw is focused solely on helping you manage your finances.
-* **Offline-First**: Your data is always accessible, even offline.
+* **Offline-first**: Your data is always accessible, even offline.
 Connect only when you want to sync across devices.
 * **Security focused**: For offline use, you are in charge of your own data.

 **🎉 Signature Feature**

-* **Advanced Goal Planning:** Set up multiple checklist goals for any occasion, from a wedding or new home to wishlist shopping.
+* **Advanced Goal Planning:** Set up multiple checklist goals for any occasion, from a wedding, new house, to wishlist shopping.

+> \* Coming soon

 ---